Dual Franka PICO Collection and DAgger#

 • c: mark success and end the current rollout.

 After each episode, the env resets and waits for a again.
 During policy execution, hold grip only when you need to correct the policy, then release it to let the policy continue.
-Those intervention segments enter the HG-DAgger replay buffer through info["intervene_action"].
+Holding either grip combines that arm’s PICO action with the other arm’s rollout action into a complete 20D info["intervene_action"].
+After a successful termination, the complete episode is sent in memory to the actor and written as an online LeRobot shard; failed episodes are discarded.
+The actor retains the complete physical archive but exposes only fully intervention-labeled chunks to training.

 Monitoring#